petragrunheidt/fraud-prevention/analysis_journals/3 - Transaction date.md

     - Proportion without chargeback: `39.12%`

   Both groups have a higher rate os chargebacks than the main sample, but the difference in the lower group is a lot more significant.
 This indicates that the time since the last transaction is a relevant indicator of fraud.

+### Pre defined date rule

+A good practice for transaction fraud prevention is setting a limit on the number of transactions a user can make within a specific timeframe.
+In our dataset, few users (48 examples) have more than three transactions.
+However, for those who do, the incidence of fraud increases significantly, and the average time between transactions decreases for the group flagged for fraud.

+By applying the same logic in Ruby, but flagging users with more than three transactions, the average time between transactions drops to less than 12 hours.

+In real-life scenarios, it's plausible for someone to make several small transactions, such as buying groceries and picking up small items from different merchants.
+However, multiple high-value transactions are a strong indicator of fraud.
+If it's a false positive, the user is likely to understand why their transaction was flagged as a fraud if the value is high.

+We could derive a reasonable static rule for this such as, after 3 transactions within 12 hours, the user can only perform transactions of small value, and after 5 total purchases the user is blocked.